Ready, get set, go

 $ cd DL_POLY_SIMULATION

-$ cp dl_poly_4.09/build-mpi/bin/DLPOLY.Z .
+$ cp dl-poly/build-mpi/bin/DLPOLY.Z .

 Continuation runs of simulations

-When you need to re-run a simulation make a ‘copy script’ using a text editor that can be used to quickly copy the CONFIG, REVCON and REVIVE files as shown below (in the same order):
+When you need to re-run a simulation, make a ‘copy script’ using a text editor that can be used to quickly copy the CONFIG, REVCON and REVIVE files as shown below (in the same order):

-$: emacs copy.sh # this creates a new script file using the emacs text editor
+$: emacs copy.sh # this creates a new script file using the emacs text editor (substitute 'emacs' with your favourite editor)

 #!/bin/bash